 Addiction is a very complicated subject and it’s something that scientists and psychologists are still trying to understand.
 What can be said is this: addiction does not discriminate – it can affect people of all ages, intelligence levels and backgrounds.
-The signs, symptoms and causes of addiction can vary from person to person, but still, addiction can have a damaging effect on anyone's livelihood and it's often difficult to manage without professional addiction treatments.
+The signs, symptoms and causes of addiction can vary from person to person, but still, addiction can have a damaging effect on anyone's livelihood and it's often difficult to manage without professional addiction treatment.

 Despite the difficulty in ascribing exactly what makes some people more prone to addiction than others, countless studies have found that a combination of factors can play a part.
-Environment, genetics, family background, personality traits, and even stress can all make someone more likely to try drugs or alcohol in the first place.
-Experimenting with different substances doesn't automatically lead to addiction; however, when different factors contribute to the taking of drugs and alcohol, addictions can develop.
+Environment, genetics, family background, personality traits, and even stress can all make someone more likely to take drugs or drink alcohol in the first place.
+Experimenting with different substances doesn't automatically lead to addiction.
+However, when different factors contribute to the taking of drugs and alcohol, addictions can develop.

 Although nobody can completely eliminate the possibility of becoming an addict, the National Institute on Drug Abuse (NIDA) has highlighted some of the most common risk factors that make some more susceptible to it than others.

 Those who live with mental health conditions, like bipolar disorder or depression, are more likely to partake in substance abuse, which puts them at a higher risk of developing an addiction.
 This is often because of different chemical reactions in the brain, compared to those who don't live with mental health conditions.

 It's been suggested that many people who suffer from mental health conditions attempt to self-medicate with drugs and/or alcohol in an effort to numb the symptoms associated with their conditions.
 However, this can lead to a continuous vicious cycle because drugs and alcohol can actually exacerbate symptoms and leave people feeling more anxious, depressed, demotivated or irritable.